kavonrtep/assembly_repeat_annotation_pipeline/README.md

 reduce_library: True
 ```

-Lines specifying `custom_library` and `tandem_repeat_library` are optional.
-File `custom_library` is
+The pipeline allows to provide the custome repeat library by specifying
+the `custom_library` parameter.
+This parameter is optional.
-used by RepeatMasker fo similarity based annotation.
-Sequences must be as FASTA with
+This library is used by RepeatMasker for similarity-based annotation.
+The sequences must
-sequence IDs in format `>repeatname#class/subclass`
+be in FASTA format with sequence IDs in the format `>repeatname#class/subclass`.
+The
-Classification categories are:
+classification categories used by the pipeline are listed below.

 ```text
 Class_I/LINE